SICASFoundation/smir-documenation/pages/02.web/05.Folders/docs.md

 - Manage: allows to delete folders and manage sharing permission.

 ### Permission set
-- Viewers: share a folder, you control the content
+- Viewers: To share organized objects in a folder
-- Collaborators: collaboration folder
+- Collaborators: Set up a folder for collaboration
-- Editors:
+- Editors: to grant full access to folder options

 ### Single folder